Loading...

 And you'll be writing in the present tense and the past tense.

-So your diary entry will switch between present tense and past tense.
+So, your diary entry will switch between present tense and past tense.

 The majority of the first paragraph is written in the past tense because you are recounting the events which have already happened.

-You'll only shift into the present tense to communicate how you currently feel or what you are currently doing.
+You will only shift into the present tense to communicate how you currently feel or what you are currently doing.

 So, the present tense can be written in the simple, perfect, or progressive form.

-So I/we have written, you have walked, he/she/it has slept.
+So I, we have written, you have walked, he, she, it has slept.

 And the progressive present tense tells the reader that the verb is ongoing.

-Which form of the present tense is each sentence written in?
+So checking for understanding, which form of the present tense is each sentence written in?
 A, we have been exhausted for days.

-B, I am feeling exhausted, just exhausted!
-Or C, I feel terrible.
+B, I am feeling exhausted, just exhausted.

 So identifying for each sentence which form of the present tense it is in.